Hi there,

 In private practice of all places, it is especially key that I continuously engage with ongoing trainings and outside perspectives to challenge and deepen my work.
 This allows me to bring strong ethics and professional caliber into the therapy room with my clients.

-–Ongoing Training, Terry Real (founder of Relational Life Therapy), 2019- present; online.
+Ongoing Training, Terry Real (founder of Relational Life Therapy), 2019-2025; online.

-–Ongoing Advanced Training in EMDR for Couples, Elizabeth Legg, 2018-2019; Denver, CO.
+Advanced Supervision and Training for Conjoint EMDR for Couples, Elizabeth Legg, 2018-2019; Denver, CO.

 Intuitive Eating Pro Skills Training, Evelyn Tribole, Spring 2021; online.